PioniaPHP-project/pionia-docs/content/docs/documentation/operations/production-performance.md

   noindex: false
 ---

-This guide is for teams shipping DeskFlow to staging and production — **opt-in deploy optimization** that warms OPcache, caches routes, and speeds boot without changing Moonlight services.
+This guide is for teams shipping Pionia Shop to staging and production — **opt-in deploy optimization** that warms OPcache, caches routes, and speeds boot without changing Moonlight services.

 ## What you will learn